pyroscope/rtorrent-ps/docs/overview.rst

    -  bind keys in the root display to any command, e.g. change the built-in views.
    -  record network traffic.
+   -  … and many more, see :ref:`commands` for details.

 -  interface additions: